anhinga/synapses/regularization.md

 ### weight_decay = 1e-3, 155 epochs

-The first experimental notebook confirmes the conjecture stated in that issue:
+The first experimental notebook confirmes the conjecture that negative learning is caused by the lack of regularization, and that with proper regularization one obtains positive learning.
+The experiment

 https://github.com/anhinga/synapses/blob/master/Experiment_1.ipynb